Library of Congress: Access

 The library is open for academic research to anyone with a Reader Identification Card.
 One may not remove library items from the reading rooms or the library buildings.
 Most of the library's general collection of books and journals are in the closed stacks of the Jefferson and Adams Buildings; specialized collections of books and other materials are in closed stacks in all three main library buildings, or are stored off-site.
 Access to the closed stacks is not permitted under any circumstances, except to authorized library staff, and occasionally, to dignitaries.
 Only the reading room reference collections are on open shelves.

 Since 1902, American libraries have been able to request books and other items through interlibrary loan from the Library of Congress if these items are not readily available elsewhere.
-Through this system, the Library of Congress has served as a "library of last resort", according to former Librarian of Congress Herbert Putnam.
+Through this system, the Library of Congress has served as a "library of last resort", according to Herbert Putnam, the Librarian of Congress from 1899 to 1939.
 The Library of Congress lends books to other libraries with the stipulation that they be used only inside the borrowing library.
+In 2017, the Library of Congress began development on a reader's card for children under the age of sixteen.

 Standards

-In addition to its library services, the Library of Congress is also actively involved in various standard activities in areas related to bibliographical and search and retrieval standards.
+In addition to its library services, the Library of Congress is actively involved in various standard activities in areas related to bibliographical and search and retrieval standards.
 Areas of work include MARC standards, Metadata Encoding and Transmission Standard (METS), Metadata Object Description Schema (MODS), Z39.50 and Search/Retrieve Web Service (SRW), and Search/Retrieve via URL (SRU).

-The Law Library of Congress seeks to further legal scholarship by providing opportunities for scholars and practitioners to conduct significant legal research.
-Individuals are invited to apply for projects which would further the multi-faceted mission of the law library in serving the U.S. Congress, other governmental agencies, and the public.
+The Law Library of Congress "seeks to further legal scholarship by providing opportunities for scholars and practitioners to conduct significant legal research.
+Individuals are invited to apply for projects which would further the multi-faceted mission of the law library in serving the U.S. Congress, other governmental agencies, and the public."